 (1) Prepare a state comprehensive emergency management plan, which shall be integrated into and coordinated with the emergency management plans of the federal government.
 The plan shall be integrated by a continuous, integrated comprehensive emergency management program.
 The plan shall contain provisions to ensure that the State is prepared for emergencies and minor, major, and catastrophic disasters.
 In preparing and maintaining the plan, the agency shall work closely with agencies and organizations with emergency management responsibilities;

-(2) Assign lead and support responsibilities to state agencies and personnel for emergency functions and other support activities;
+(2) Assign lead and support responsibilities to state agencies and personnel for emergency management functions, and other support activities;

 (3) Adopt standards and requirements for county emergency management plans.
 The standards and requirements shall ensure that county plans are coordinated and consistent with the state comprehensive emergency management plan;